 Time (in minutes after midnight) that the server should load previously received messages on a restart.
 If the number is negative it represents the number of minutes back from the current time.

-Only peers with the recvautoreplay (4) flag set in the localflags entry of add-peer will receive the Auto Replay data datasrc-auto-replay-days The number of whole days to go back from the time indicated by datasrc-auto-replay (if less than 1440).
+Only peers with the recvautoreplay (4) flag set in the localflags entry of add-peer will receive the Auto Replay data indicated by datasrc-auto-replay (if less than 1440).

-(see add-peer on page 199).
+(see add-peer on page 206).